zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Merging

+!!!
+Info "Why"
-I have reviewed the changes I retrieved from the remote and I want to update my local code to match the remote's copy now.
+    - I have reviewed the changes I retrieved from the remote and I want to update my local code to match the remote's copy now.

 ```sh
 git merge HEAD